rlucioni/recipes/recipes/canele.md

 5. Whisk batter before use.
 Fill molds to 1 cm from the top, no more than 60 grams batter per mold.
 Don't overfill or you'll get white butts!
 6. Bake filled molds at 500°F for 10 minutes.
 Lower temp to 375°F and bake until dark mahogany brown, an extra 45-55 minutes.
 Tip out each canele onto a wire rack and let cool completely.
 Leave molds inverted so they can drain.

 Don't wash molds!
 Just wipe them out.
+To refresh, heat at 450°F for 5 minutes.